Skitsouprenup/nextjs14-shadcn-event-management-app/README.md

 **UPLOADTHING_SECRET** -> Secret key that can be found in uploadthing dashboard under 'API keys' section.
 **UPLOADTHING_APP_ID** -> Secret APP ID that can be found in uploadthing dashboard under 'API keys' section

+## Webhooks
+This project uses stripe and clerk webhooks to be enabled.
+Create webhooks in each respective platform.
+Then, to test webhooks, open ngrok and create a tunnel between your app and ngrok.